rackerlabs/technical-blog/CONTRIBUTING.md

 - Security
 - SQL Server

 If no category fits, use *General*.

-If you'd like to use a category that is not in the list, please send an email to infodev@rackspace.com.
-To avoid being flooded with categories, which might apply to only one or two blogs, we have automated throttling.
-However, notify us so that we can discuss your ideas for a new category.
+You can add a new category to the list and use it, but try to avoid creating one-off categories with just a couple of posts.

 ##### Create an excerpt